Dengue Fever, Serology

 Additional Tests Recommended: | CDC recommends also testing by PCR (SS02310) to increase the likelihood of detecting Dengue. |

-Additional Comments: | Assay results should be interpreted only in the context of other laboratory findings and the total clinical state of the patient.
-All Presumptive Positive or Equivocal samples will automatically be sent to CDC and confirmed by Plaque Reduction Neutralization Test (PRNT) or by using the latest CDC guideline for diagnosis of this disease. |
+Additional Comments: | Assay results should be interpreted only in the context of other laboratory findings and the total clinical state of the patient. |

-Methodology: | IgM capture enzyme-linked immunosorbent assay (MAC-ELISA) |
+Methodology: | IgM Antibody Capture Enzyme-Linked Immunosorbent Assay (MAC-ELISA) |

 Includes: | Qualitative IgM testing for Dengue Virus IgM antibodies |